fglock/Perlito/README-perlito5-JavaScript.md

     See: p5str

 - pack(), unpack()

-- BEGIN{} should execute in the environment of the program under compilation
-- BEGIN/END that are defined inside blocks/closures need to run inside some pseudo-environment even if the closure was never created or used in the first place

 - flip-flop operator
     if either operand to scalar '..' is a constant the value is implicitly compared to the input line number ($.)